PM’s speech, unfurling Tricolour part of mellowed down Independence Day celebrations

 Many more details such as the list of invitees, size of the gathering and also whether tea should be served are year to be finalised.

-Meanwhile preparations are underway at the Red Fort.
+Meanwhile, preparations are underway at the Red Fort.
 The chairs will be placed in designated areas to ensure social distancing.
 The Fort will be shut for the public from August 1 onwards.
 Earlier the Red Fort was open until August 7.